SalishSeaCast/docs/NEMO36ModelEvaluation201702/Chl.rst

-.. _Chloryphyll:
+.. _Chlorophyll:

 ********************
-Chloryphyll
+Chlorophyll
 ********************

 Citizen Science
 ====================

-2016 chloryphyll measurements from the Citizen Science program was compared with the model.
+2016 chlorophyll measurements from the Citizen Science program was compared with the model.
 Samples with quality flag of 4 were not compared, leading to 99 usuable sample.

 +-------------------------+-----------------+
 |    Statistic            | Value           |